barcysaivaras1/FDM-Front-End/README.md

 - the dev server starting command is <u>**NOT**</u> <code>npm start</code> instead it is <code>npm run dev</code>

 ## Pages and assignments
-- [x] ClaimantExpenses - the mobile view expenses of ALL submitted expenses
+- [x] MyExpenses - the mobile view expenses of ALL submitted expenses
-- [x] ClaimantViewExpense - the mobile view of ONE expense from the view expense (ClaimantExpenses) page
+- [x] ViewExpense - the mobile view of ONE expense from the view expense (MyExpenses) page
 - [x] CreateClaim - the mobile view of creating an expense
 - [x] LineManagerExpenses - the desktop view of ALL expenses submitted to one Line Manager
 - [x] Login - u know what this is :3